Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Standard documentation required during the application process includes passport copies of all shareholders and directors, a business plan outlining the intended trading activities, and a No Objection Certificate where applicable, for example if the applicant is currently employed in the UAE.

-All goods traded under this licence must comply with UAE customs regulations, including applicable product labelling standards for textiles and apparel.
+All goods traded under this license must comply with UAE customs regulations, including applicable product labelling standards for textiles and apparel.
 Importers should ensure that goods are accompanied by the correct customs documentation to avoid delays at ports of entry.

 Why Dubai South Is Well-Positioned for Uniforms Trading